Learn about responsAbility and

 What is impact investing?

 Impact investing is the most sustainable type of investing and it accounts for 100% of our investment activities since inception.
 You not only target an attractive financial return, you also target positive social and environmental outcomes.
 Some refer to this as "intentionality", meaning you intentionally target a positive impact that you can measure.
 This might be targeting access to finance for people who live in especially remote areas.
 Or it could mean reducing waste by 30% on the agricultural value chain.
-Or it could mean providing renewable energy for millions of people in an area without access.
+Or it could mean providing renewable energy for millions of people in an area without access to electricity.
 In our experience, you can have the deepest impact when you invest in growth markets where the need for capital is the greatest.

 Why invest with impact?